arbazsiddiqui/blog/content/posts/2020-03-21-using-pre-request-scripts-in-postman.md

 ## Introduction

-Postman has become a default option to make and test API requests.
+Postman has become the default option to make and test API requests.
 Although we might be familiar with making basic http requests with postman, it gives us a lot more power in terms of programming things around an API request.
 In real world scenarios there are three ways we handle params and process them further.

 First is when the params are just user inputs and you can plainly use for further processing like fetching from DB.